-Colleagues and friends established this award in honor and memory of C. Lee Campbell for the contributions that he made to the science of plant pathology though his research, teaching, and service.
-(Written by Paul D. Peterson and Turner B. Sutton.)
+Colleagues and friends established this fund in honor and memory of C. Lee Campbell for the contributions that he made to the science of plant pathology though his research, teaching, and service.

 C. Lee Campbell